 Rav Aharon Lichtenstein maintained that it was technically permissible for a woman to recite kaddish alone at a siyyum, but that whether or not it should actually be done in a given setting would depend on the setting and on communal sensitivities and practice.
 For example, in Alon Shevut he permitted a woman to recite kaddish on her own at a private siyyum held at her home with ten men present, but advised a couple asking about their daughter reciting kaddish at her bat mitzva that that would be more of an issue, since it would be more public.
 Kaddish at a public celebration may more closely resemble recitation by a prayer leader at synagogue.

 At Beit Midrash Migdal Oz, women do not recite kaddish when making a siyyum.
 Rav Lichtenstein’s daughter, Rabbanit Esti Rosenberg, had her father recite the kaddish at the siyyumim made at all of her children’s bar or bat mitzvahs, in order to emphasize to all of her children that their learning was part of a heritage across generations.

-In your case, we suggest that you consult with your local rabbinic authority, taking into account both the accepted practice in your community regarding mourner’s kaddish and how private your affair will be.
+In your case, we suggest that you consult with your local halachic authority, taking into account both the accepted practice in your community regarding mourner’s kaddish and how private your affair will be.